Monday 3 June, 11.15am – 12.15pm

-Journalist and Channel 4 news presenter Cathy Newman will open by offering her insights into how the world is changing.
+Broadcaster and Journalist Cathy Newman, will open by offering her insights into how the world is changing.

 The results of the 2019 Airmic member survey will then form the basis of the debate.
 Each panellist will lead on a theme, covering emerging risks, geopolitics, threat monitoring, governance, and turning data into information.
 This promises to be a lively discussion where attendees can challenge the panel and ask questions.

 Cathy Newman is the first female main presenter of Channel 4 News.
 She spent over a decade in Fleet Street, latterly with the Financial Times.
 Since joining Channel 4 News in 2006 she has broadcast a string of scoops, including allegations of violent abuse against the British barrister John Smyth, sexual harassment allegations against the Liberal Democrat peer Lord Rennard, and an investigation into a British sex offender, Simon Harris, which saw him jailed for 17 years.